elizabethmcd/MEHG/README.md

 awk '!/^>/ { printf "%s", $0; n = "\n" } /^>/ { print n $0; n = "" } END { printf "%s", n }' all-bac-refseq-prots.faa > all-bac-prots-singleline.faa
 ```

 This step also works for pulling down all genome bins from Woodcroft et al. 2018, that studied MAGs from a permafrost gradient.
 The project accession number is PRJNA386568, and on that NCBI Accession page, download the Assembly Details file.
-From that file, get the assembly id's using `tail -n +3 PRJNA386568_AssemblyDetails.txt | cut -f1 > assembly_ids.txt`, and then supply that list to the ncbi-genome-download tool with `ncbi-genome-download --section genbank --assembly-accessions assembly_ids.txt bacteria,archaea`.
+From that file, get the assembly id's using `tail -n +3 PRJNA386568_AssemblyDetails.txt | cut -f1 > assembly_ids.txt`, and then supply that list to the ncbi-genome-download tool with `ncbi-genome-download --section genbank -F fasta,protein-fasta --assembly-accessions assembly_ids.txt bacteria,archaea`.
 The Parks dataset (as far as I know yet), has not been deposited on NCBI, and has to be manually downloaded wtih `wget https://data.ace.uq.edu.au/public/misc_downloads/uba_genomes/uba_bac_prokka.tar.gz `.
 The size of the compressed folder is 90 GB, and takes about an hour and a half to download, and another hour and a half to decompress.
 Anantharaman datasets are manually downloaded from ggKbase, for which I downloaded the proteins file for the entire dataset.
 From what I can tell, selected bins of contigs then have to manually downloaded one by one.
 All other datasets can pull down the protein FASTA files by genome.
 Lake Mendota, Trout Bog, and Lake Tanganyika bins are analyzed from unpublished datasets, and were binned by Ben Peterson, Sarah Stevens, and Patricia Tran, all members of the McMahon lab.

 ### Searching for the _hgcA_ protein